Google's New Logo in 305 Bytes

 Maybe SVG format?

-Like many others, I also speculated that the "305 bytes" might refer to a logo in SVG graphics format.
+Like many others, I wondered whether the “305 bytes” might refer to a logo in SVG graphics format.
 Images in this format are described mathematically, allowing them to be scaled to any size.
 Perfect for a Google logo to be shown on anything from a tiny mobile screen to a massive billboard.
 And – seemingly – easy to describe such a simple logo with a few compact lines of SVG code.
 Or is it?

 Although Google's new logo may appear simple, when you take a closer look, you'll see that it consists of more than just simple lines and circles.

 Most letters are slightly thicker at the sides.
-The straight sections of the 'G' and 'e' are each pulled inwards slightly.
-The oval part of the 'g' tapers thinner on the right side.
-The straight stroke of the 'e' is thinner than its outer curve.
+The rightmost curves of the “G” and “e” are each pulled inwards slightly.
+The oval part of the “g” tapers thinner on the right side.
+The straight stroke of the “e” is thinner than its outer curve.